Actually, it depends.

 Yeah, I do.
 I can’t predict everything Google will do in the future, granted, but I live and breathe this stuff.

 Still, I hesitated to respond.
-I make a rather nice living from teaching guest blogging, so really, you should be suspicious of anything I say to defend it.
+I make a rather nice living and make money from teaching guest blogging, so really, you should be suspicious of anything I say to defend it.

 As it turns out though, I didn’t have to say a word.